UPDATE 2-Germany threatens retaliation if US sanctions harm its firms

 By Gernot Heller and Alissa de Carbonnel

-BERLIN/BRUSSELS, June 16 Germany threatened on Friday to retaliate against the United States if new sanctions on Russia being proposed by the U.S. Senate end up penalising German firms.
+BERLIN/BRUSSELS, June 16 (Reuters) - Germany threatened on Friday to retaliate against the United States if new sanctions on Russia being proposed by the U.S. Senate end up penalising German firms.

 The Senate bill, approved on Thursday by a margin of 98-2, includes new sanctions against Russia and Iran.
 Crucially, it foresees punitive measures against entities that provide material support to Russia in building energy export pipelines.